HewlettPackard/foedus_code/experiments-core/src/foedus/tpcc/README.markdown

 This document focuses on FOEDUS experiments.
 Go to sub folders for H-Store/SILO experiments.

 Actually, we have fourth system in the paper, Shore-MT.
-What we used was HP's intenval version with Foster B-tree and a few other improvements.
+What we used was HP's internal version with Foster B-tree and a few other improvements.
 It is not OSS-ed.
 Most likely the EPFL's version of Shore-MT has a similar performance, though.

 Machine Sizing and Scripts